 "Financial institutions should implement layered security, as described herein, utilizing controls consistent with the increased level of risk for covered business transactions.
 Additionally, the Agencies recommend that institutions offer multifactor authentication to their business customers."
 (Page 4)

-On March 1, 2017 the New York Department of Financial Services (NYDFS) 23 NYCRR 500 Cybersecurity Requirements for Financial Services Companies went into effect.
+Additionally, on March 1, 2017 the New York Department of Financial Services (NYDFS) 23 NYCRR 500 Cybersecurity Requirements for Financial Services Companies went into effect.
 Part 500.12(a) of the regulation reads:

 "Multi-Factor Authentication.
 Based on its Risk Assessment, each Covered Entity shall use effective controls, which may include Multi-Factor Authentication or Risk-Based Authentication, to protect against unauthorized access to Nonpublic Information or Information Systems."